-“It’s so weird to be talking about my life like this,” said Michael in response to questions about his story that led to this key professional milestone.
+“It’s so weird to be talking about my life like this,” said Michael in 2009.
 “There’s still so much I want to do.”

 Michael came to Michigan from Hughes Space and Communications Company interested in developing silicon frequency references as a potential technology for space applications.
 At Michigan and on the advice of his advisor, Prof. Richard B. Brown (now Dean at the University of Utah), he investigated the use of solid-state circuits to replace quartz as a frequency reference.

 “A lot of people wanted to accomplish this,” stated Dr. McCorquodale.
 “Quartz-based frequency references are essentially vibrating rocks, and they’re fairly large.
 If you can achieve the same function in silicon, it gives the added benefits of integration with other electronics, the ability to stack in packages, much smaller form-factor, and the lowest possible cost structure.”

 “This technology goes into everything,” added McCorquodale.
 “The iPhone for example has 7 frequency references that are quartz.
 These can be replaced with our tiny pieces of silicon.”